 Haiti's community radio movement / "Alternative" media theory and practice

-During the 1991-1994 coup d'état, Regan worked at a semi-clandestine, human rights-oriented news agency known as the Bureau Haïtien d'Information or Haitian Information Bureau.
+During the 1991-1994 coup d'état, I worked at a semi-clandestine, human rights-oriented news agency known as the Bureau Haïtien d'Information or Haitian Information Bureau.
 "Grassroots stringers" (today they would be called "citizen journalists") from youth groups, popular organizations, teachers associations and unions would sneak cassette tapes with on-the-ground reporting to the Port-au-Prince office.

 Once the coup ended, with the help of Sosyete Animaskyon Kominikasyon Sosyal (SAKS) and others, grassroots organizations around the country opened dozens of community radio stations.
-Regan documented the movement with a video, with articles like this one on Creole for IPS, in a dissertation and in articles, like this one for Media Development and this one for Américas.
+Working with a team, I documented the movement with a video (in Creole), and with articles like this one on Creole for IPS, in a dissertation and in articles, like this one for Media Development and this one for Américas.

 I also served on the SAKS board, and later as a part-time staffer, setting up the institutions Documentation Center.

-Video from 2010 post-earthquake fact-finding mission.
+One of three videos from the 2010 post-earthquake fact-finding mission.
 This is from a visit to Radyo Zetwal, in the mountains above Petit-Goâve.
 The other two are here (click) - on REFRAKA and to SAKS.

 Former investigative journalism students train leaders from the womens' community radio animators network.

 Haiti Grassroots Watch, which worked with SAKS, with an "alternative" news agency, with students and with community radio volunteers.
 I've also continued to explore and reflect on the potential for community and "alternative" media to contribute to social change.In addition to the aforementioned articles, I have presented the results of her theoretical and practical work in the Encyclopedia of Social Movement Media and most recently the Routledge Companion to Alternative and Community Media, where she questioned the use of the term "alternative."